Universal limit linear series and descent of moduli spaces: Universal limit linear series by descent

-In this section, we recall the fundamental definitions of limit linear series functors (largely following the ideas of \S 4 of \cite{os20}), and verify that they are sufficiently canonical to apply our descent machinery.
+In this section, we recall the fundamental definitions of limit linear series functors (largely following the ideas of \S 4 of \cite{os20}), and verify that they are sufficiently canonical to apply descent theory to construct the universal moduli space.
 In fact, because we are interested in the universal setting, we will have to address some new technicalities in defining limit linear series functors, which are treated by our definition below of `consistent' smoothing families.